Using lattice chiral effective theory to study pi-pi scattering: Chiral Effective Theory and The Linear Sigma Model

 \subsection{The Linear Sigma Model}

 In principle, it is possible to construct an effective scalar field theory in terms of the pion fields which exactly reproduces the dynamics of QCD.
-In Appendix \ref{sec:exact-effective-theory-for-qcd}, we show this is true by explicitly constructing such an effective action.
+In \Cref{sec:exact-effective-theory-for-qcd}, we show this is true by explicitly constructing such an effective action.
 The exponential of the resulting action is real, but it is not guaranteed to always be positive.
-While this construction is explicit, it is not yet practical for either numerical or perturbative calculations.
+While this construction is explicit and proves that a sufficiently sophisticated effective action can describe QCD to arbitrary high accuracy, it is not yet practical to obtain this sophisticated action in a form that is suitable for effective theory calculations.
+In the following numerical work, we instead approximate the effective action with the leading order terms in the conventional chiral expansion, with the understanding that more accurate results can be obtained if more higher-order terms are included in the effective action.